miwipe/ngsLCA/README.md

 The second column contain the lowest taxonomic node the read has been assigned to, seperated by colon is the 'NCBI taxID':'taxon name':'taxonomic level' assigned to.
 Following columns contain the taxonomic path higher in the NCBI taxonomy for each assignment.

-# Running the ngsLCA R package
+# Running ngsLCA R package
 ## Example workflow
 Running ngsLCA R package (and this example workflow) requires all lca files to be processed being placed in a folder as input, with each input lca file normally representing a sample.
 This example workflow will run through all ngsLCA R functions.
 The output files and results in this example will be generated into “Desktop/project_files/lca_files/run03”.